acr197/FEWD-Course-Projects/README.md

 ## Notes
 - Projects are preserved as originally written (2017–2018).
 - Emphasis is on **core web fundamentals**: semantic markup, responsive design, reusable CSS, and basic JavaScript interactivity.
-- Serves as a snapshot of my early development work before modern frameworks and AI tools.